SAINIAbhishek/bankist-app/README.md

 It's a course project.
 'The Complete JavaScript Course 2020: From Zero to Expert!' on the udemy.
 It provided me an opportunity to learn different concepts related to the array, timers, dates and many more.
 It is only for learning process.

 <hr>
-To view this application follow this link <a href="https://practice-bankist-app.netlify.app/">Bankist application</a>.
+To view this application follow this <a href="https://practice-bankist-app.netlify.app/">link</a>.

 <hr>
 Predefined accounts:<br>